-Animal migration is a spectacular behavior which has fascinated humans since times immemorial.
-But most people aren’t aware that the most common form of migration in animals is actually partial migration — where must a fraction of the individuals migrate, and the other stays in place.
+Animal migration is a spectacular behavior that has fascinated humans since times immemorial.
+But most people aren’t aware that the most common form of migration in animals is actually partial migration — where just a fraction of the individuals migrate, and the other stays in place.
 This phenomenon is almost ubiquitous amongst migratory animals and has been reported in some species of fish, birds, amphibians, insects, and mammals.
 Despite all this, partial migration remains relatively understudied.

 In order to address this shortcoming, Hamilton College’s Andrea Townsend and her colleagues captured crows in large winter flocks in Utica, New York, and Davis, California, fitting them with satellite transmitters to track their movements.
 The scientists also collected blood and feather samples.

 Researchers found that most crows do migrate — not just to escape trying weather, but to breed.
 In total, 73% of western crows and 86% of eastern crows migrated at least some distance to breed, with an average journey of around 500 kilometers.